 • Ensure proper construction and destruction of wells to prevent contaminants from infiltrating the groundwater basin

 Recently, Valley Water commissioned a scientific study of its groundwater benefit zones.
-Based on a comprehensive evaluation of geological studies, local groundwater, and the services Valley Water provides, staff has proposed a minor adjustment to the boundary of North County Zone W-2, and a partitioning of the South County zone into three zones.
+Based on a comprehensive evaluation of geological studies, local groundwater, and the services Valley Water provides, staff proposed a minor adjustment to the boundary of North County Zone W-2, and a partitioning of the South County zone into three zones.
 These adjustments ensure that ratepayers are grouped in a way that reflects the most recent and relevant data regarding the services and benefits received by well users.
-The 2020 PAWS report assumes that the Board will approve the proposed changes to the groundwater benefit zones, and accordingly presents the staff recommended water rates that would take effect July 1, 2020 for the new and modified zones.
-Should Valley Water's Board of Directors choose not to adopt the proposed zones, the existing groundwater benefit zones will remain in effect.
-Accordingly, staff would recommend a rate-adjustment based on the existing groundwater benefit zones.
+On April 28, 2020 the Board adopted the proposed changes to the groundwater benefit zones which took effect July 1, 2020.

-Operations, infrastructure, and rate structure for each of the proposed zones are separate.
-The proposed North County groundwater benefit zone is referred to as the modified Zone W-2.
-In the South County, the 3 proposed groundwater benefit zones are as follows: 1) Coyote Valley is referred to as the new Zone W-7; 2) Llagas Creek Subbasin is referred to as the modified Zone W-5; and 3) the foothills below Uvas and Chesboro reservoirs is referred to as the new Zone W-8.
+Operations, infrastructure, and rate structure for each of the new or modified zones are separate.
+The North County groundwater benefit zone is referred to as the modified Zone W-2.
+In the South County, the 3 groundwater benefit zones are as follows: 1) Coyote Valley is referred to as the new Zone W-7; 2) Llagas Creek Subbasin is referred to as the modified Zone W-5; and 3) the foothills below Uvas and Chesboro reservoirs is referred to as the new Zone W-8.
 For more information on the rate-setting process in your area: